 Get the FAQs on medical student loans

 Grad students (including medical school students) are eligible to take out up to $20,500 in Federal Direct unsubsidized loans each year.
 These loans have lower interest rates than Federal Direct PLUS loans (also known as a grad Plus Loan) or private loans.
 Federal Direct PLUS loans and private student loans do not have a cap.

 Before starting the application process for private student loans, it’s best to look at other sources of financial aid first.
 Federal student aid offers several options based on financial need.
 It’s recommended that you use a 4-step approach to get the funds you need:

 - Look for educational funding you don’t have to pay back, like scholarships, grants, and work-study opportunities.

 - Fill out a FAFSA® form to apply for federal student loans.
 Most federal student loans don’t require a credit check or a cosigner to determine if they are creditworthy and offer federal programs if you’re struggling with monthly payments.

 - Consider asking a parent to look at federal parent loans.
 The Parent PLUS loan is issued directly to parents or guardians of current students.

 - Look at a private student loan to cover any differences between your total cost of attendance and the amount not included in steps 1-3.

 The best private student loans should give you a low interest rate that will complement your federal financial aid.
-Keep in mind that you will accumulate interest on both federal student loans and private student loans over time.
+Keep in mind that you will accumulate loan interest on both federal student loans and private student loans over time.

 Federal Direct PLUS loans are offered by the government, while private loans are offered by private lenders.
 Federal PLUS loans are available through the FAFSA, and doesn’t require you to have a good credit history or credit score.
 You can learn more about the FAFSA application process at: https://studentaid.gov/h/apply-for-aid/fafsa.